100km Canoe Expedition Across Scotland

 Transfers

 Your trip will end in Inverness mid-afternoon.
-Your host will transfer you to the town centre train station, bus station, or your accommodation in Inverness.
+Your host will transfer you to the town center train station, bus station, or your accommodation in Inverness.
 It is also easy to get a 25-minute taxi ride to Inverness Airport to catch a flight from late afternoon onwards.
-Please don't book any onwards travel before 5 pm in case of bad weather and a delayed arrival into Inverness.
+Please don't book any onward travel before 5 PM in case of bad weather and a delayed arrival into Inverness.

 Travel options